craftcms/commerce-mollie/README.md

 To add a Mollie payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “Mollie”.

 > **Tip:** The API Key setting can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

+## Supported Payment Methods

+These payment methods have been tested and are supported by Mollie for Craft Commerce.
+Other payment methods may work, but are untested.

+- Credit/Debit Cards
+- iDEAL
+- Bancontact
+- SEPA Bank Transfer
+- Klarna (only when paying in the base currency of the store)
+- Alma
+- Pay by Bank (Bank Transfer)